TrademarkTrademark

 ...

-Our example above shows a subnet that we are trying to create, once that resource is created we want to ensure that there are no delegations.
-We are doing that check via a postcondition.
-The self object is a special object that refers to the resource that has been created, similar to an each within a for_each loop.
-Using postconditions allows us to validate the state of a created resource immediately after its creation.
+The example above shows a subnet we're creating, and once it exists we want to make sure there are no delegations.
+We check that with a postcondition.
+The self object is a special object that refers to the resource that's been created, like an each inside a for_each loop.
+A postcondition lets you check the state of a resource right after it's created.

 These examples are a little contrived, but hopefully they show why precondition / postcondition's are worth reaching for.